 Dr Om Prawarisa, founder of OM skincare says: “Oil, butter and glycerine are basic ingredients to look for as moisturising ingredients.

-“Biotechnology yeast is a more advanced ingredient, which has the capacity to intensely reactivate the synthesis of missing epidermal lipids, especially ceramides (ceramides are specifically deficient in the case of dry skin) and cholesterol.
+“Biotechnology yeast is a more advanced ingredient.
+It has the capacity to intensely reactivate the synthesis of missing epidermal lipids, especially ceramides (ceramides are specifically deficient in the case of dry skin) and cholesterol.

 “Larch tree extract (Galactoarabinan) works to enhance the skin’s barrier properties.
 Clinical testing has shown its effectiveness for reducing TEWL (water loss from skin).”